cake-contrib/Cake.Recipe/docs/input/docs/fundamentals/set-parameters.md

 ### sourceDirectoryPath

-This is the path to the directoy where your source code files are stored.
+This is the path to the directory where your source code files are stored.
 Cake.Recipe is convention driven, and expects all the source files to be located in a folder like `./Source` or `./src` or similar.

 Type: `DirectoryPath`